jonfinerty/website/index.markdown

 It's intended audience is me.

 I think that writing things down can help solidify and export thoughts from your brain and stop them banging around in your head.
 I intend to post-and-ghost[^ghost].
-My writing will contradict itself and the believes will clash, but I think that's ok.
+My writing will contradict itself and the beliefs will clash, but I think that's ok.
 I'd rather put stuff down in ink and be wrong, then never write.

 Absorb what is useful, discard what is not.